ci1xgk/Fellowship_Webpage/compile_lin.md

 - [**CMake**](https://cmake.org/)
 - [**libnuma-dev**](https://github.com/numactl/numactl), which is required for NetCDF output and dynamic rainfall support

-As an example, on Ubuntu CMake and libnuma-dev can be installed, by entering the following commands in terminal:
+As an example, on Ubuntu, CMake and libnuma-dev can be installed, by entering the following commands in terminal:

 ````bash
 sudo snap install cmake --classic